I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 2. Great copy always sells

-I know that my job as a copywriter is to create copy assets that’ll increase your conversions and sales.
 But, in full transparency, copy alone is not enough to guarantee sales.
 It’s the penultimate factor.

 Do you know what the ultimate sales-determining factor is?